 If smart lights, thermostats and security cameras are the staples of the smart home, think of smart sensors as the invisible network meshing everything together.
 Or, if you prefer, the eyes of the smart home.

 But the word sensor is itself pretty vague.
 There are many sensors out there designed to fulfill different purposes: movement sensors, light sensors, temperature sensors, and plenty more.
-And there's a huge range of different methods for how these sensors work; Zigbee, Z-Wave, Bluetooth, Wi-Fi and a whole lot more.
+And there's a huge range of different methods for how these sensors work and how they transmit data; Zigbee, Z-Wave, Bluetooth, Wi-Fi and a whole lot more.

 Smart sensors: Things to know first